 - Class A Airspace (Controlled).
 Class A Airspace Areas include airspace from 18,000 feet (ft) (5,486 meters [m]) above mean sea level (msl) up to 60,000 ft (18,288 m) msl, including the airspace overlying the waters within 12 nautical miles (nm) (22.3 kilometers [km]) of the coast of the 48 contiguous states, U.S. Territories, Alaska, and Hawaii.
-All operations within Class A airspace must be under IFR and are under direct control of ATC or positive control.
+All operations within Class A airspace must be under instrument flight rules (IFR) and are under direct control of air traffic control (ATC).
 Class A airspace always starts at 18,000 ft (5,486 m) msl and it is not specifically charted or designated on commonly used maps.
 All flights in Class A airspace are under positive control. - Class B Airspace (Controlled).
 This airspace surrounds the nation's busiest commercial airports.
 This is the most congested airspace and has the most complex mix of aircraft operations with everything from single engine trainers to high speed jet transports.
 At its core, it extends from the surface airspace areas to 10,000 ft (3,048 m) msl.
 The overall shape of Class B can be likened to an upside down wedding cake of several layers (Figure 7.1-1).
 Each layer is divided into sectors with the exact dimensions and shape individually tailored to meet local traffic and safety needs.
 The outer limit of Class B can extend to 30 nm (55.8 km) from the primary airport.
 ATC clearance is required to operate in Class B airspace areas.
 To increase safety, the airspace is designed to minimize the number of turns aircraft are required to perform as they descend to an airport, while still enabling other aircraft to safely transition the area.
 Class B airspace is charted on sectional charts, IFR Enroute Low Altitude Charts, and terminal area charts.
-Operations must be with air traffic clearance.
+Operations must be with air traffic clearance. - Class C Airspace (Controlled).
+This airspace surrounds the busy airports of mid-sized cities with a large number of commercial flight operations as well as some military airports.
+An operating control tower at the primary airport and radar services are key components of Class C airspace.
+The overall shape is also that of an upside down wedding cake but there are only two layers.
+The inner ring has a radius of 5 nm (9.3 km) and is from the surface up to, but not including 4,000 ft (1,219 m) above airport elevation.
+The outer ring has a radius of 10 nm (18.5 km) and is from 1,200 ft (366 m) above ground level (AGL) to 4,000 ft (1,219 m) above airport elevation.
+A third ring with a 20 nm (37 km) radius exists in which air traffic control provides traffic separation services to pilots flying under visual flight rules (VFR) who voluntarily request this service.
+Radio communications must be established with ATC prior to entering Class C airspace but specific permission to operate within the airspace is not required as it is in Class A and B. Class C airspace is charted on sectional charts, IFR Enroute Low Altitude Charts, and in specific terminal area charts.
+Aircraft flight operations within Class C airspace should be viewed as complex and would normally require planning and coordination similar to that for operations in Class B airspace.